The Most Important “Yes” Is the One You Give Yourself

 Reading time: 2 minutes

-Many chances are missed long before anyone else says “no.” When you don’t apply for jobs that excite you, or when self-doubt takes over, your mind becomes the first barrier.
-It quietly tells you certain possibilities are off-limits, even before a hiring manager sees your application.
+Many chances are lost long before anyone else says “no.” When you don’t apply for roles that interest you, or let self-doubt take over, your own thoughts become the first block.
+Your mind quietly decides what’s “not for you” before anyone else ever does.

-Every hesitation, every “maybe I’m not good enough,” acts like an internal roadblock.
+Each hesitation, each “maybe I’m not good enough,” becomes an internal roadblock.

 This is self-sabotage: your mind stops you from acting out of fear, not reality.
 Often, the biggest obstacle isn’t outside.
-It’s the story your mind tells about what’s safe or possible.
+It’s the story your mind tells about what’s safe or possible for you.

 The power of an inner “Yes”